Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Discussion

 \section{Discussion}

 In this section, based on the results in Sec.~\ref{sec:Results}, we revisit the differences between the results obtained within AFMFT and SBMFT.
 As can be seen in Fig.~\ref{fig:AFMFT_DSSF_and_SSF}, the dynamical spin structure factor $S(\bm{q},\omega)$ obtained within AFMFT exhibits an overall convex-up parabolic distribution of spectral weight along the calculated $q$ path.
 Moreover, because the regions of strong intensity lie near the top of this parabolic structure, AFMFT yields pronounced intensity on the high-energy side, whereas the intensity is suppressed on the low-energy side.
-This feature is inconsistent with neutron-scattering results, which show strong intensity also in the low-energy regime.
-In particular, we find that none of the six ansatzes considered exhibits strong intensity at the $\mathrm{M}_{\mathrm{e}}$ point in the region around $\omega\simeq0.044$ reported experimentally~\cite{Han-2012}.
+This feature is not consistent with the low-energy neutron-scattering phenomenology emphasized here, which shows strong intensity also in the low-energy regime.
+In particular, we find that none of the six ans\"atze considered exhibits strong intensity at the $\mathrm{M}_{\mathrm{e}}$ point in the region around $\omega\simeq0.044$ reported experimentally~\cite{Han-2012}.
 By contrast, the dynamical structure factor obtained within SBMFT exhibits an overall concave-down parabolic distribution of spectral weight, so that the strongest intensity appears on the low-energy side rather than on the high-energy side.
-In the physical subspace, $\kappa = 1.0$, the SBMFT result reproduces the low-energy spectral intensity on an experimentally relevant energy scale and exhibits strong intensity around the $\mathrm{M}_{\mathrm{e}}$ point near $\omega \sim 0.06$, in reasonable agreement with neutron-scattering results~\cite{Han-2012}.
+At $\kappa=1.0$, corresponding to an $S=1/2$ spin, the SBMFT result reproduces the low-energy spectral intensity on an experimentally relevant energy scale and exhibits strong intensity around the $\mathrm{M}_{\mathrm{e}}$ point near $\omega \sim 0.06$, in reasonable agreement with neutron-scattering results~\cite{Han-2012}.
 Although the bosonic nature of the excitations in SBMFT leads to a finite spin gap, the mean-field result remains broadly consistent with the low-energy spectral features.
 These observations indicate that the strong low-energy intensity observed in neutron-scattering experiments can be naturally understood within the Schwinger-boson-based description considered here.
+This comparison also clarifies the status of the AFMFT ans\"atze considered in this work.
+Since none of the AFMFT spectra exhibits the pronounced low-energy magnetic-instability feature near the $\mathrm{M}_{\mathrm{e}}$ point, it is difficult to identify a unique AFMFT ansatz as the most faithful representation of the experimental response based only on the present mean-field spin structure factors.
+Other features, such as the broad spinon dispersion and the overall continuum shape, are useful diagnostics, but they are not sufficient by themselves to select a single optimal AFMFT ansatz.
+We nevertheless note that, among these six AFMFT ans\"atze, Ansatz III gives the lowest unprojected mean-field ground-state energy at $d^{z}=0$.
+At the same time, variational Monte Carlo studies have shown that projected fermionic wave functions constructed from the $\mathrm{U}(1)$ Dirac spin-liquid state, which corresponds to Ansatz IV in our notation, provide an energetically favorable description of the spin-$1/2$ kagome Heisenberg antiferromagnet, with nearby $\mathbb{Z}_{2}$ descendants also being competitive~\cite{Ran-Hermele-2007,Iqbal-Becca-2011}.
+This suggests a promising future direction: many-body corrections or RPA-type treatments built on such AFMFT backgrounds may generate low-energy spectral weight and magnetic-instability signatures that are absent at the bare mean-field level.